-These costumes ultimate function is to be an indicative of the power held by the wearer: the brighter the colors, the richer the fabrics, and the larger the wig, the more powerful is whomever is wearing them.
+These costumes' ultimate function is to be an indicator of the power held by the wearer: the brighter the colors, the richer the fabrics and the larger the wig, the more powerful is whoever is wearing them.

 Visually, the court is bedazzling in their wealth, which is essential to the story, because their presence needs to be impressive and ridiculous to the audience at the same time.
 So you see, the costs of such historically accurate designs were necessary.

 But the court is nothing without a king.
 And so, the Sun King stands gloriously at the center of all this display of wealth and power.
 And he certainly poses a striking presence (which is mainly created through the profoundly accurate costume design).

 There is no other character in this movie that is as heavily color-coded as Louis the XIV.
 Through his designs, we are made to associate the deep, vibrant red of his costume with his persona.
 The red silks he wears are more than vibrant; the vivid red hues are almost violent in their intensity.
 Because of this, the monarch is established as a dangerous presence.
 Someone that controls the fate of every single soul around him, and can turn on every and each one of them on a whim.